ryanmhoffman/Friends/README.md

 # Friends
-Android app to replace the stock contacts app.
+Another contact app for Android to replace the stock one.